tszemzo/star-wars-api/README.md

 ## Server run

+### Pre-requisites:

+Make sure you have installed Node.js (version >= 12.16.x) and the npm package manager.

 In the root of the project, you can run the server in dev mode with the following commands:
 ~~~bash
 cp .env.example .env
 npm install